Roots of characteristic polynomials and intersection points of line arrangements: Preliminaries

-We say that $c\C$ is \textbf{free} with \textbf{exponents} $\exp(c\C)=(1,d_1,d_2)$ if $D(c\C)$ is a free $S$-module with homogeneous basis elements $\theta_E=x\partial_x+y\partial_y+z\partial_z,\ \theta_1,\ \theta_2$ such that $\deg \theta_i=d_i$.
-We say that an affine arrangement $\C$ is free with exponents $\exp_0(\C)=(d_1,d_2)$ if $c\C$ is free with $\exp(c\C)= (1,d_1,d_2)$.
+We say that $c\C$ is \textbf{free} with \textbf{exponents} $\exp(c\C)=(1,d_1,d_2,\ldots,d_\ell)$ if $D(c\C)$ is a free $S$-module with homogeneous basis elements $\theta_E=\sum_{i=1}^\ell x_i \partial_{x_i}+z\partial_z,\ \theta_1,\ldots, \theta_\ell$ such that $\deg \theta_i=d_i\ (i=1,\ldots,\ell)$.
+We say that an affine arrangement $\C$ is free with exponents $\exp_0(\C)=(d_1,\ldots,d_\ell)$ if $c\C$ is free with $\exp(c\C)= (1,d_1,\ldots,d_\ell)$.

-Let $\A$ be a central line arrangement and $m:\A \rightarrow \Z_{> 0}$ be a \textbf{multiplicity}.
+Let $\A$ be a central hyperplane arrangement in $V$ and $m:\A \rightarrow \Z_{> 0}$ be a \textbf{multiplicity}.
 Here $\alpha_H$ denotes a defining linear form of $H \in \A$.
 Then a pair $(\A,m)$ is called a \textbf{multiarrangement} and we can define the logarithmic module